What Is Wanchain (WAN)? | An All-Encompassing Guide

 Plus, a handful of other financial services.

 Although this is a challenging project, the team has a track record that should give investors confidence that they can pull it off.
-With the main net already in production, Wanchain is ahead of the majority of other blockchain projects.
-Hitting exchanges soon and V2 on the horizon, 2018 is shaping up to be a big year for the project.
+With the main net V2 already in production, Wanchain is ahead of the majority of other blockchain projects.
+Only time will tell, though, if Wanchain will become the new standard for financial applications moving forward.

 ABOUT THE AUTHOR